susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 $ git clone git@github.com:username/hello-world.git
 ```

-Your directory structure should now look something like this:
+Your directory structure on DigitalOcean should now look something like this:

 * `hello-world/`
 	* `index.html`